rutvikk99/synapse/demos/module4/README.md

 # Build automated data integration pipelines with Azure Synapse Pipelines

-In this demo, we show how Synapse Analytics enables you to ingest and transform data, using Synapse pipelines and code-free mapping data flows.
+In this demo, we show how Azure Synapse Analytics enables you to ingest and transform data using Synapse pipelines and code-free mapping data flows.
 We build on these concepts by adding a Notebook activity that uses Apache Spark to read data from a data lake, perform data engineering tasks, and write to a new location in the data lake.
 The following table of contents describes and links to the elements of the demo:

 - [Build automated data integration pipelines with Azure Synapse Pipelines](#build-automated-data-integration-pipelines-with-azure-synapse-pipelines)
   - [Demo prerequisites](#demo-prerequisites)